pusparajm/linda/README.md

 * User-friendly:
 	* Configurable greeting and farewell messages.
 	* Configurable reaction to user status change.
+	* Has option to get configuration file by provided URL.
-	* `shy mode` in case of being annoyed by chatterbox.
+	* `shy mode` in case of being annoyed by large amount of greetings.

 ## Limitations